 StoredQuery:

-This is a special Artifact Type which is used to persist queries in the repository.
+This is a special Artifact Type that is used to persist queries in the repository.
 Additional information on this topic is available in Section 3, Classification Systems in S-RAMP.

 UserDefinedArtifactType:

-The UserDefinedArtifactType allows clients to create their own artifact type when it is not predefined in an S-RAMP model.
-The userType property is intended to be used to provide an indication of the object type.
+The UserDefinedArtifactType allows clients to create their own artifact type when it is not pre-defined in an S-RAMP model.
+The userType property is intended to provide an indication of the object type.

 Modeling SOA Concepts